Skip to main content

 How Do Hormonal Protocols Influence Key Lipid Markers?

-The relationship between and lipids is intricate.
+The relationship between sex hormones and lipids is intricate.
 Understanding these connections is essential for interpreting lab results during therapy.
 The goal is to optimize the lipid profile to reflect a state of low cardiovascular risk, which involves looking beyond just the standard LDL and HDL numbers and considering the particle dynamics and ratios that give a more accurate assessment.

 Testosterone, for example, has a known effect on HDL-C. In some individuals, particularly when administered via injections, TRT can lead to a decrease in HDL-C levels.
 While this may seem concerning at first glance, it must be interpreted within the larger clinical context.